Delivery Method and Program Length

 When will I find out if I am admitted?

 All applicants will receive an admission decision via email from the Program and the Graduate School.
-A decision letter can be expected within 30 days of completing your application (when your application is submitted and all supplemental materials are received).
+A decision letter can be expected within 30 days of completing your application (when your application is submitted and all supplemental materials such as transcripts and letters of recommendation are received).
 The MSW program's goal is to make admission decisions as soon as possible to provide applicants sufficient time to plan.

 If admitted to the program, when will I need to make my decision?